Synthetixio/synthetix-v3/docs/Contracts.md

 **Returns**
 * `requiredInitialMargin` (*uint256*) - initial margin req (used when withdrawing collateral).
 * `requiredMaintenanceMargin` (*uint256*) - maintenance margin req (used to determine liquidation threshold).
+* `totalAccumulatedLiquidationRewards` (*uint256*) - sum of all liquidation rewards of if all account open positions were to be liquidated fully.
+* `maxLiquidationReward` (*uint256*) - max liquidation reward the keeper would receive if account was fully liquidated.
+Note here that the accumulated rewards are checked against the global max/min configured liquidation rewards.

 #### CollateralModified